-14 As noted above, the exception is the Company's assumption with regard to the number of minimum-size poles.
-On the other hand, DEC simply assumes without any reasonable basis that all conduits currently installed on the system are minimum-size.
-Thus, the Company's approach arbitrarily classifies all conduit costs as customer-related.
+&lt;sup>14 As noted above, the exception is the Company's assumption with regard to the number of minimum-size poles.

+cost of the minimum-sized equipment instead would be misclassified as customer-related.

-5 The failure to account for the load-carrying capability of minimum-size 6 equipment distorts the allocation of distribution-grid costs in two ways.
-First, the 7 load-carrying portion of minimum-grid costs are misallocated to rate classes on 8 the basis of customer number, contrary to cost-causation principles.
-Second, the 9 remaining demand-related portion of distribution-grid costs will be allocated to 10 rate classes on the basis of each class's total demand, even though some of that 11 demand was carried by the minimum-size portion of the distribution grid and 12 therefore did not cause those remaining demand-related costs to be incurred.
-In 13 other words, the Company's COSS will double-allocate the costs to carry a 14 portion of a class's demand: once through the allocation of the load-carrying 15 portion of minimum-grid costs and again through the allocation of the remaining demand-related costs on the basis of the demand carried by the minimum grid.15 16
+3 The failure to account for the load-carrying capability of minimum-size 4 equipment distorts the allocation of distribution-grid costs in two ways.
+First, the 5 load-carrying portion of minimum-grid costs are misallocated to rate classes on the basis of customer number, contrary to cost-causation principles.
+Second, the 6 7 remaining demand-related portion of distribution-grid costs will be allocated to 8 rate classes on the basis of each class's total demand, even though some of that 9 demand was carried by the minimum-size portion of the distribution grid and 10 therefore did not cause those remaining demand-related costs to be incurred.
+In 11 other words, the Company's COSS will double-allocate the costs to carry a 12 portion of a class's demand: once through the allocation of the load-carrying portion of minimum-grid costs and again through the allocation of the remaining 13 demand-related costs on the basis of the demand carried by the minimum grid.
+14

-17 Q: PLEASE PROVIDE AN ILLUSTRATIVE EXAMPLE OF THIS DOUBLE 18 ALLOCATION PROBLEM.
+15 Q: PLEASE PROVIDE AN ILLUSTRATIVE EXAMPLE OF THIS DOUBLE 16 ALLOCATION PROBLEM.

-A: Figures 1a and 1b illustrate this problem of double-allocation of demand-related costs when using the minimum-size method.
-Figures 1a and 1b assume a hypothetical distribution system consisting of a single one-mile feeder.
-In the example shown in Figure 1a, there are 20 customers served by the feeder: 19 units in an apartment building with a combined load of 30 kilowatt ("kW") and a single commercial facility with a load of 100 kW.
-In this example, the minimumsize feeder is assumed to be large enough to cover the combined load on the system, meaning that the minimum cost is equal to the total cost of the feeder.
-Consequently, under the minimum-size approach, 100% of the total cost of the feeder is inappropriately classified as customer-related and the residential class (with 19 of the 20 customer accounts served by the hypothetical distribution system) is allocated 95% of this cost, even though those 19 residential apartment dwellers are responsible for less than 25% of the load.16
+17 Figures 1a and 1b illustrate this problem of double-allocation of demand-related A: 18 costs when using the minimum-size method.
+Figures 1a and 1b assume a 19 hypothetical distribution system consisting of a single one-mile feeder.
+In the 20 example shown in Figure 1a, there are 20 customers served by the feeder: 19 21 units in an apartment building with a combined load of 30 kilowatt ("kW") and a 22 single commercial facility with a load of 100 kW.
+In this example, the minimum-23 size feeder is assumed to be large enough to cover the combined load on the 24 system, meaning that the minimum cost is equal to the total cost of the feeder.

-15 George J. Sterzinger, "The Customer Charge and Problems of Double Allocation of Costs", Public Utilities Fortnightly, (July 2, 1981).
+&lt;sup>15 George J. Sterzinger, "The Customer Charge and Problems of Double Allocation of Costs," Public Utilities Fortnightly, (July 2, 1981).
 A copy of this article is attached as Exhibit JFW-2.